boostorg/redis/README.md

 #### Response buffer

-Aedis comes with general purpose response that are suitable to parse directly in C++ built-in data types and containers or on your own.
+Aedis comes with general purpose response buffers that are suitable to parse directly in C++ built-in data types and containers or on your own.
 For example

 ```cpp
 int main()